The best chicken wings in every US state

 Idaho: hibachi chicken wings, Barbacoa Grill, Boise

-The chicken wings from swish Boise bar and restaurant Barbacoa Grill are served with a hibachi, a portable Japanese charcoal cooker, which besides looking impressive on the table can be used to toast up the glaze.
+The chicken wings from swish Boise bar and restaurant Barbacoa Grill are served with a hibachi (a portable Japanese charcoal cooker) – which, besides looking impressive on the table, can be used to toast up the glaze.
 Customers describe the wings as scrumptious, and they come with polenta chips and chipotle ranch.

-Illinois: Everything Wings, Mott St, flgo
+Illinois: Everything Wings, Mott St, Chicago

 Indiana: Hermanaki wings, Ale Emporium, various locations